-The courses range from a basic oval type road to very complex, winding tracks, tracks with different weather conditions etc. Racing on ice requires great care as the cars tend to slide far easier than normal.
+The courses range from a basic oval type track to very complex ones like tracks under different weather conditions.
+Racing on ice requires great attention as the cars tend to slide easier than normal.

-There are a few bonus stages to choose, that have two competitors racing around a maze to collect bonus objects (the first to collect 10 bonuses, receives extra cash to shop goodies for his car).
-Saving up cash and going for the biggest upgrade first is cheaper in the long term but spend wisely.
+There are a few bonus stages to select, that have two competitors racing around a maze, to collect bonus objects (the first to collect 10 bonuses receives extra cash to shop goodies for his car).
+Saving up cash and going for the biggest upgrade first is cheaper in the long term but it must be spent wisely.

-The graphics don't look much at first glance, but you soon find that there's been a lot of attention paid to detail although running with up to 16 colors on screen even for the Amiga version.
-Each circuit is different in layout, obstacles and driving characteristics.
-There are also ice-tracks, deserts, and desolate crater-strewn landscapes to negotiate.
-The cars move quickly and smooth, and slide about in an impressive fashion.
-Especially in the Amiga version, screen scrolling is particularly fluid.
+The graphics are not that impressive at first glance but you'll soon find that there's been a lot of attention paid to detail, although they have up to 16 colors on-screen (even for the Amiga version).
+Each circuit has different layout, obstacles and driving characteristics.
+There are also ice tracks, deserts and desolate crater-strewn landscapes to negotiate with.
+The cars move quickly and smoothly and slide about in an impressive fashion.
+Especially on the Amiga version, the whole action is particularly smooth.

-Sound consists of a suitably introductory title tune, and several sampled here in-game sound effects such as car engine throttles, missile-firing and explosions which complements the action well.
-Music is missing during races though.
+The sound consists of a suitable introductory title tune and several sampled sound effects like car engine throttles, missile firing and explosions that fit well to the action.